-Where to try: Kool Vybes, Negril, and Pepperwood, Kingston.
+Where to eat in Jamaica: Kool Vybes, Negril, and Pepperwood, Kingston.
 For a gourmet version, like the one in the feature image of this post, take a cooking class at Jake’s Treasure Beach.

 Ital or I-tal is vital without the “v.”
 It is the vegan cuisine of Rastafarians that follows a strict code including no salt.
 Common Ital ingredients include pumpkins, cassava, breadfruit, carrots, turnips, sweet potato, yams, onions, coconut milk, herbs and spices.
 A good Ital stew will satisfy even the most devoted carnivore.
 Ital food may work with a handful of ingredients but it is not short on flavour.

-Where to try: Ras Rody’s, Negril. ***UPDATE: Ras Rody has relocated to the US and now runs a food truck in Santa Fe, New Mexico.
+Places to eat Ital in Jamaica: Ras Rody’s, Negril. ***UPDATE: Ras Rody has relocated to the US and now runs a food truck in Santa Fe, New Mexico.
 His son runs the roadside stand in Negril from time to time but doesn’t operate regular hours.

 Patties are the Jamaican’s answer to a British meat pie.
 They are flaky pastry stuffed with stewed meat or vegetables and packed with the usual amount of flavour through the generous use of herbs and spices.

-Where to try: Devon House Bakery, Kingston or any Juici Patties store
+Where to eat patties in Jamaica: Devon House Bakery, Kingston or any Juici Patties store.

 Callaloo is a dark green leafy vegetable from the Amaranth family, which is commonly offered as a side dish in Jamaican cuisine.
 It is usually prepared by lightly steaming the leaves, then sautéed with salt, onions, scallions and spices.
 Basically, it’s your island equivalent of collard greens or spinach.